cofoundry-cms/Cofoundry.Docs/src/Content Management/User Areas/Email Notification Customization.md

 ### Example Customization

-Full examples can be found in the [Cofoundry.Samples.Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail).
+Full examples can be found in the [Cofoundry.Samples.UserAreas sample project](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas).

 #### Changing the layout